-I was first introduced to yoga over 34 years ago by my mother (now 96).
-My mother trained as a yoga teacher more than 50 years ago.
+I was first introduced to yoga about 40 years ago by my mother.
+My mother trained as a yoga teacher more than 60 years ago.
 She practised yoga at a regular weekly class and at home until the age of 86 and was an inspiration to many, including myself.

 I have studied with many great teachers and Swamis.
 Sri Swami Satchidananda (Integral Yoga) has been a spiritual inspiration since I met him in the late 1980's and I often had the opportunity to hear his teachings in lectures and, more personally, at the home of my teacher, Lashmi Waters.
 I studied Dru Yoga in 1991 with Mansukh Patel and Rita Goswami, when they first re-introduced this style of yoga to the West.
 I gained a Certificate in Yoga therapy for Low Back Pain in 1994 after studying with Dr Robin Munro.
 I have trained in Counselling and Reiki and hold a Higher Education Teaching Diploma.
 Over the years I have continued to study with Swamis and teachers in various styles of yoga, including Iyengar, Astanga and Kundalini.
 I also learn from my students and my study of yoga spiritual books and self study of yoga in my daily life.
 I really enjoy sharing the benefits of yoga and seeing my students shine.

 I teach regular weekly beginners/ intermediate classes throughout Tyne & Wear.
 I also teach Gentle yoga classes and have taught a chair yoga class at Throckley Day Centre for about 22 years, where students in their 80s and 90s enjoy the fun of yoga.